-You’ll put a title on your board, and decide what “team” it goes on.
-A “team” can be just you, so for example, I have a “team” that is made up of various packing lists, so the team name is “Packing Lists”!
+You’ll put a title on your board, and decide what “workspace” it goes on.
+For example, I have a workspace that is made up of various packing lists, so the workspace name is “Packing Lists”!

-If you’ve got a spouse or kids or others you need to collaborate with, this is also an excellent way to organize with Trello- invite them to the relevant teams and they can be a part of your board, too!
+If you’ve got a spouse or kids or others you need to collaborate with, this is also an excellent way to organize with Trello- invite them to the relevant workspaces or share with them as your team and they can be a part of your board, too!

 You’ll also choose your visibility- whether to have your board as Private, Team, or Public.
 So if you have a board you don’t want anyone else to see, set it as Private.
 Team boards are great for working within a team of people.
 And public is, obviously, if you want anyone to be able to see and edit it.